 The bottom line is that it is not cheap and you would be wise to read reviews of any program you are considering to ensure that your money is well spent.
 Many organizations provide scholarships, grants, and fund-raising opportunities to help cover costs of volunteering.

-Tour Companies Providing Opportunities for Seniors
+Voluntourism Opportunities for Seniors

 Many sites on the web offer volunteer opportunities worldwide in all fields.
 Whatever your past experience and/or expertise, there are communities that can use your help.